saulpw/visidata/docs/columns.md

 - **`sheet`**: the current sheet (a TableSheet object)
 - **`col`**: the current column (as a Column object; use for Column metadata)
 - **`row`**: the current row (a Python object of the internal rowtype)
+- **curcol**: evaluate to the typed value of this row in the column that the cursor was on at the time that the expression column was added.
+- **cursorCol**: evaluate to the typed value of this row for the column the cursor is on.
+Changes as the cursor moves for `=`.
+Uses the column from the time the calculation was made for `g=`, `gz=`, and `z=`.

 Additional attributes can be added to sheets and columns.

 `col` deliberately returns a Column object, but any other Column object is interpreted as the value within that column for the same row.
+For example, both `curcol` and `cursorcol` return values, not the object itself.

 For example, this customizes addcol-expr to set the `curcol` attribute on the new ExprColumn to a snapshot of the current cursor column (at the time the expression column is added):